olivierfriard/boris_docs/index.rst

 Frame resizing
 ...............

-The extracted frames can be resized before visualization to improve the speed.
+In case of high resolution video the extracted frames can be resized before visualization to improve the speed.
 Select the width in pixel for the extracted frames.
 0 will indicate no frame resizing.